-A nice full color example of Munster's map of Europe in the shape of a Queen.
+Nice full color example of Munster's map of Europe in the shape of a Queen.
 During the late 16th Century, a few map makers created these now highly prized map images, wherein countries and continents were given human or animal forms.
 Among the earliest examples is this map of Europe by Munster, which appeared in Munster's Cosmography.
-The current example was offered in a German edition and includes nice full color.
+A nice example in full color, from a German edition of Munster's Cosmography.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.

 As a young man, Münster joined the Franciscan order, in which he became a priest.
 He then studied geography at Tübingen, graduating in 1518.
 He moved to Basel, where he published a Hebrew grammar, one of the first books in Hebrew published in Germany.
 In 1521 Münster moved again, to Heidelberg, where he continued to publish Hebrew texts and the first German-produced books in Aramaic.
 After converting to Protestantism in 1529, he took over the chair of Hebrew at Basel, where he published his main Hebrew work, a two-volume Old Testament with a Latin translation.